codyngpriest/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 Cannot scale if too much incoming traffic
 Please, remember that everything must be written in English to further your technical ability in a variety of settings.

+1. Distributed web infrastructure
+On a whiteboard, design a three server web infrastructure that hosts the website www.foobar.com.